EmilHvitfeldt/smltar/docs/06_ml_regression.md

 ### Text normalization

-When working with text, you will inevitably run into problems with encodings and related irregularities.
+\index{preprocessing!challenges}When working with text, you will inevitably run into problems with encodings and related irregularities.
-These kinds of problems have a significant influence on feature hashing, as well as other preprocessing steps.
+These kinds of problems have a significant influence on feature hashing\index{hashing function}, as well as other preprocessing steps.
-Consider the German word "schön."
+Consider the German word "schön."\index{language!Non-English}
 The o with an umlaut (two dots over it) is a fairly simple character but it can be represented in a couple of different ways.
 We can either use a single character [\\U00f6](https://www.fileformat.info/info/unicode/char/00f6/index.htm) to represent the letter with an umlaut.
 Alternatively, we can use two characters, one for the o and one character to denote the presence of two dots over the previous character [\\U0308](https://www.fileformat.info/info/unicode/char/0308/index.htm)